blitz-js/blitzjs.com-translation/README.md

 Once the PR is accepted, the bot will:

-* Create a new repository for you at `reactjs/{lang-code}.reactjs.org`
+* Create a new repository for you at `blitz-js/{lang-code}.blitzjs.com`
-* Add/invite all maintainers listed to a "reactjs.org {language} Translation" team in the reactjs organization
+* Add/invite all maintainers listed to the repository
 * Create an issue from [PROGRESS.template.md](/PROGRESS.template.md) in the new repository to track your translation progress

-If you are not a member of the reactjs organization, you should receive an email invite to join.
-Please accept this invite so you can get admin access to your repository!

 You may want to [pin](https://help.github.com/articles/pinning-an-issue-to-your-repository/) the generated issue to make it easier to find.